CyrilBaah/fitnesstracker/CONTRIBUTOR.md

 Navigate to the original repository, and click the "Pull Request" button.
 Provide a clear title and description for your pull request.

 ## Code of Conduct

+Please note that this project is governed by a [Code of Conduct](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines).
 By participating, you agree to abide by its terms.

 ## Need Help?
 If you have questions about contributing, feel free to open an issue or reach out to the maintainers.